iucn-CGSG/Subpop-ESU-Webtool/README.md

       <a href="https://github.com/iucn-CGSG/Subpop-ESU-Webtool/blob/main/Step_by_Step_GUIDE_From_Framework_to_Practice.pdf">PDF</a>.
     </li>
     <li>
-      All the references used for the case study presented in the guide can be found in the folder Case studies <a href="https://github.com/iucn-CGSG/Subpop-ESU-Webtool/blob/main/Case_studies">here</a>.
+      All the references used for the case study presented in the guide can be found in the folder <a href="https://github.com/iucn-CGSG/Subpop-ESU-Webtool/blob/main/Case_studies">Case studies</a>.
     </li>
   </ul>